Roy Rogers Mocktail is an easy and popular non-alcoholic drink recipe made with Coke and grenadine and named for the famous singer and actor.

 So why Cola and grenadine?
 Did you know that Coke actually has a salty flavor?
 That’s why even those who don’t generally like it (me) love Roy Rogers.
 The mix of sweet and salty is a drink combo that’s hard to come by, but our taste buds love it!

-This mocktail is so easy to whip up and is perfect for serving up alongside Shirley Temples at parties or mixing up just for yourself for a little something fancier at home!
+This mocktail recipe is so easy to whip up and is perfect for serving up alongside Shirley Temples at parties or mixing up just for yourself for a little something fancier at home!

 Fill a highball glass 3/4 of the way with ice.